 In the State of Washington, application blanks for those wishing to enter as freshmen may be obtained by writing Director of Admissions, Seattle University, Seattle, Washington 98122 or from any high school counseling office in the state.
-Out of state applicants may obtain forms by writing to the Director of Admissons.
+Out of state applicants may obtain forms by writing to the Director of Admissions.

-In making application for admission the candidate must follow these procedures after completion of at least the sixth semester:
+In making application for admission you must follow these procedures after completion of at least the sixth semester:

-- Complete page one of the Application for Undergraduate Admission and leave the entire form with high school counselor to have the back of the page completed and forwarded directly to the Office of Admissions. - forwarded directly to the Office of Admissions.
-2. Submit a non-refundable application fee of \$15 to the Office of Admissions.
-Make remittances payable to Seattle University. - Have your high school transcript and transcripts of any post-secondary courses attempted sent to the Admissions Office.
-ONLY OFFICIAL TRANSCRIPTS ARE ACCEPT-ABLE.
-Official transcripts must arrive in the Admissions Office in a sealed envelope from the issuing institution. - 4.
-Have your scores from one of the following examinations sent to the Admissions Office:
+Complete Section I of the Application for Undergraduate Admission and leave the entire form with your high school counselor to have the back page completed and forwarded directly to the Office of Admissions.

+- Submit a non-refundable application fee of \$15 to the Office of Admissions.
+Make remittances payable to Seattle University. - Have your high school transcript and transcripts of any post-secondary course work attempted sent to the Admissions Office.
+ONLY OFFICIAL TRANSCRIPTS ARE ACCEPTABLE.
+Official transcripts must arrive in the Admissions Office in a sealed envelope from the issuing institution. - Have your scores from one of the following examinations sent to the Admissions Office: